 Kansas Leopold Conservation Award Seeks Nominees

-Know a Kansas farmer, rancher or forester who goes above and beyond in the care and management of natural resources?
-Nominate them for the 2020 Kansas Leopold Conservation Award®.
+Know a Kansas farmer, rancher or forestland owner who goes above and beyond in the care and management of natural resources?
+Nominate them for the 2021 Kansas Leopold Conservation Award®.

-Sand County Foundation presents the Leopold Conservation Award to private landowners in 20 states for extraordinary achievement in voluntary conservation.
-In Kansas, the $10,000 award is presented annually by Sand County Foundation, Kansas Association of Conservation Districts, and the Ranchland Trust of Kansas.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 22 states for extraordinary achievement in voluntary conservation.
+In Kansas, the $10,000 award is presented with Kansas Association of Conservation Districts, and the Ranchland Trust of Kansas.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes those who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.

 Nominations may be submitted on behalf of a landowner, or landowners may nominate themselves.
 Applications are reviewed by an independent panel of agricultural and conservation leaders.
 The application can be found at www.sandcountyfoundation.org/ApplyLCA.

 The application deadline date is June 1, 2021.
 Applications can be emailed to firstname.lastname@example.org.
 If mailed, applications must be postmarked by June 1, and mailed to:

 414 Autumn Lane

 Hays KS 67601